Alexander Rovt: Career

 In 1988, Rovt took a job at IBE Trade which was founded by Sheldon Silverston.
 IBE made a profit by selling goods to governments that were not in favor with the international community and as a result, did not have ready access to hard currency.
 IBE was paid in hard commodities rather than cash (e.g. steel, coffee).
 Thanks to Rovt’s connections in the Eastern bloc and understanding of the fertilizer business thanks to his involvement at the vegetable distributor, IBE expanded it operations to the Soviet Union supplying goods in exchange for fertilizer, something the Soviets had in abundance thanks to ample natural gas supplies, a primary input to the manufacture of fertilizer.
 Once Perestroika took hold, the barter business diminished and Rovt (along with his childhood friend and co-worker at IBE, Imre Pákh) bought IBE from Silverston and transitioned the company into a traditional fertilizer distributor eventually controlling 85-90% of the fertilizer trade in Russia and Ukraine by 2000.

 In 1999, Rovt purchased a deteriorating fertilizer plant in Bulgaria on the condition that he spend $100 million over five years on renovations.
 The company was losing money due to high natural gas prices which were then trading at market prices.
-Rovt sold a 25% stake in the company to the energy billionaire Igor Makarov from Turkmenistan who agreed to supply the plant with natural gas at discounted price.
+Rovt sold a 25% stake in the company to the Itera associated energy billionaire Igor Makarov from Turkmenistan who agreed to supply the plant with natural gas at discounted price.
 He also sold 10% to local Bulgarian partners.
 Unbeknownst to him, his Bulgarian partners were able to seize control of the facility by transferring ownership of the plant to an offshore company in Cyprus.
 His friend and partner Pákh sold his interest in IBE to Rovt after one of his Bulgarian partners was murdered.
 Rovt sued in the US to recover his plant and received a favorable decision but the judgment was not honored in Bulgaria.

 Despite his unfavorable foray into fertilizer plant ownership in Bulgaria, he purchased several more fertilizer plants in the 2000s which both became very lucrative investments.
 The first was in Rossosh, Russia in partnership with Igor Olshansky, the son of a member of the Duma (in whose district the plant was located) and the Norwegian agricultural company Yara International.
 In 2004, IBE purchased a plant in Severodonetsk, Ukraine in return for an investment commitment of $120 million.
 In 2005, after the Orange Revolution, a court voided the sale; Rovt, with the assistance of the US government, was eventually able to have the decision reversed and the plant is operating profitably with the consent of the Ukrainian government.

 In 2007, wanting to secure his wealth, he purchased the Bankers Trust Building from Joshua Zamir for $303 million in cash and sold his remaining overseas fertilizer assets to Ukrainian billionaire Dmitry Firtash.
 He now has a portfolio of 280 buildings mostly in New York City.

 Rovt is a conservative investor.
-He invests for the long term and does not believe in debt.
+He invests for the long term and does not believe in deficit borrowing.